SeeedDocument/ODYSSEY-STM32MP157C/README-EN.md

 **B. Connect via UART port**

-In this section, we'll walk you through the use of the USB to TTL adapter, which connects to the Seeed NPi-STM32MP157C's Uart port(Located at the upper right of Seeed NPi-STM32MP157C), to establish a connection between your computer and Seeed NPi-STM32MP157C.
+In this section, we'll walk you through the use of the USB to TTL adapter, which connects to the ODYSSEY – STM32MP157C's Uart port(Located at the upper right of ODYSSEY – STM32MP157C), to establish a connection between your computer and Seeed NPi-STM32MP157C.

 - **Step 1.** Connect Uart port To PC/Mac using USB To TTL Adapter.
 Note: The voltage of RX/TX is 3.3v.
 If you don't have USB To TTL Adapter, click [HERE](https://item.taobao.com/item.htm?id=550981934087) to buy.（RX->TX,TX->RX）